Create app loader and manifest

 as the application name.

-So, our app will be located in ./apps/external/MyCompany/MyApp
+So, our app will be located in ./apps/custom/MyApp

 folder.
 We will always use paths relative to your Hubleto's root folder.